JetBrains/kotlin-wrappers/kotlin-redux/README.md

 ## Creating and using a store in Kotlin

 In Redux, the store is an object that contains a state, which could be anything.
-In Kotlin, this is no different; just use RStore instead of createStore.
-Note that initializing the state is mandatory.
+In Kotlin, this is no different.
+Just note that you must specify the preloaded state.
+Also, it is encouraged that you use the rEnhancer function to adapt redux to kotlin.

 ```
-val myStore = RStore(::myReducer, someState)
+val myStore = createStore(::myReducer, someState, rEnhancer())
 ```
 Access the state with the store's `state` field.

 ```
 myStore.state
 ```
-In Kotlin, Actions can be written as classes.
+If you are using rEnhancer, Actions can be written as classes.
 Just implement the `RAction` interface.

 ```
 class MyAction : RAction